 While the College prefers that community members promptly report all crimes and other emergencies directly to the Campus Safety emergency line at 740-427-5555 or 911, we also recognize that some may prefer to report to other individuals or College offices.
 The Clery Act recognizes certain College officials and offices as Campus Security Authorities (CSAs).
-The Clery Act defines these individuals as "an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
+The Clery Act defines these individuals as: